romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 # Force a Constraint when Needed

-Let's say you still want your user interface to flow seamlessly height-wise and stretch nicely, but what if your users are shrinking their screen and instead of squishing your UI, you want to force a minimum height, then a scrollbar kicks in.
+Say you still want your user interface to flow seamlessly height-wise and stretch nicely, but what if your users are shrinking their screen and instead of squishing your UI, you want to force a minimum height, then you want a scrollbar to kick in.
 This way you don't have to necessarily remove content, since the content is critical and must be shown at all times.

 You can use a ```ConstrainedBox``` widget in most situations, but in this particular case you want to use a ```Container``` widget, set its height to be the available vertical constraints for the enclosing widget (```constraints.maxHeight```) and set the constraints on the container based on some fixed height you want to impose upon reaching a specific threshold based on the supported screen.
 Then the scrolling functionality kicks in.